 - Cover letter

 Comprehensive interviews will be conducted for the PLP program as part of the application process.
-Selection decisions are communicated to students by the end of the spring semester.

 The Professional Leadership Series is designed to assist graduate students in the development of their leadership and teamwork skills by focusing specifically on communication skill sets.
 Through experiential learning, students are exposed to specific leadership theories and skills.
 The seminar series encourages students to explore their beliefs about leadership and professional development in a discussion format.
 This learning approach is designed to promote further development of students’ leadership abilities.
 Communication in multiple forms will be emphasized.